gamboabdoulraoufou/gcs/README.md

 This post provides a quick and easy way to get started with Google Cloud Storage on a linux environment with gsutil tool.
 It shows you how to:
 - Install gsutils tools
 - Set up access to protected data
-- Create and delete a bucket
+- Create, list and delete a bucket
-- Upload, delete and move objects
+- Upload, dowload, list, move and delete objects
-- List your buckets and objects
-- Share objects and buckets

 ### 0- Install the prerequisites
 To use gsutil, Python 2.6.x or 2.7.x is necessary